 Portability Permits Doubling the Estate Tax Exemption for Surviving Spouses

 As you can see, with recent increases in the estate tax exemption amount, this is only an issue for the top 0.1%.
 Yet, some estate tax professionals advise all of their clients to elect portability just in case.
-A Democratic Congress and president may reduce the exemption amount and, in any case, the exemption automatically drops in 2026 to $5 million adjusted for inflation due to the sunsetting provisions in the law.
+A Democratic Congress and president may reduce the exemption amount and, in any case, the exemption automatically drops in 2026 to $5 million (adjusted for inflation) due to the sunsetting provisions in the law, after which this may be relevant to those in the top 3.0% of wealth in nation.
 In addition, sometimes people come into unanticipated wealth.

 This happened to one of our clients.
 When his wife died, her estate and his together were well below the $5.49 million estate tax threshold in place at that time.
 However, he owned a substantial number of shares in a start-up company.
 At the time of his wife’s death, the prospects for the company were quite poor and he thought the stock was worthless.
 Fortunately for him, lightening struck and all of the sudden the stock was worth millions.
 This occurred shortly after portability was enacted and it wasn’t clear how to elect portability.
 In addition, he did not do so within nine months of his wife’s death since at that time he thought the stock had no value.
 Fortunately, given the confusion for taxpayers and tax advisors at the time, the IRS extended the filing deadline and our client was able to elect portability.

-Now, if Betty were to elect portability at Jack’s death, there’d be no tax at her death because $8 million is well below $23.16 million, even with not tax planning.
+Now, if Betty were to elect portability at Jack’s death and do no other planning, there’d be no tax at her death because $8 million is well below $23.16 million, even with not tax planning.
 As you can see, portability actually provides more tax protection than traditional estate tax planning which would protect only the $8 million Jack left in trust.
 If we add this to Betty’s $11.58 million unified credit, they could together shelter $19.58 million, a substantial amount but less than $23.16 million under portability.
 In addition, with portability Betty can totally control all her assets without having to deal with the formalities of a separate trust.